ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 The package platform supports version checking.
 That allows you to define a platform for specific version.
-For example, to make a rule applicable only on systems with `systemd` newer than version 250, add the following to the `rule.yml`:
+For example, to make a rule applicable only on systems with `systemd` version 250 and newer, add the following to the `rule.yml`:

-    platform: package[systemd]>250
+    platform: package[systemd]>=250

 Only numeric versions are allowed, versions containing letters can't be used in the expressions.
 Versions with epochs are supported.